RediSearch/RediSearch/docs/docs/query/exact-match.md

 ```

 {{% alert title="Note" color="warning" %}}
 The curly brackets are mandatory for tag queries.
-You can read why in the [combined queries article](TODO).
 {{% /alert  %}}